zigg/dotcom/content/2014/trust-upgrades.md

 I'm well aware I'm not an attractive enough target to justify this level of investment in.
 But imagine anyway:

-1. Evil Zigg (he has a goatee) generated his own PGP key.
+1. Evil Zigg (they have a goatee) generated their own PGP key.

 2. Evil Zigg actually owns @zigg.